 Are virtual cards secure for transactions?

+Yes.
+In many cases, they are more secure than shared physical cards.
 Each vendor gets a unique card number.
-You can lock the card to that merchant.
-If needed, you can freeze or cancel it in seconds.
-That reduces fraud risk and limits exposure.
+You can lock the card to that merchant and freeze or cancel it in seconds.

 How do I get started with Cardwisechoice virtual cards?